dbj-systems/dbj--nanoplay/README.md

 Of this project is twofold

-A. to act as a testing ground for the dbj++ [Nanolib](https://github.com/dbj-systems/dbj--nanolib)
+- to act as a testing ground for the dbj++ [Nanolib](https://github.com/dbj-systems/dbj--nanolib)
-B. to be an entry point into the concepts of dbj++ [Nanolib](https://github.com/dbj-systems/dbj--nanolib)
+- to be an entry point into the concepts of dbj++ [Nanolib](https://github.com/dbj-systems/dbj--nanolib)

 ## Usage